-The FAA has created a network of partnerships with colleges, universities and trade schools meant to prepare graduating students to pursue their goal of a career in aviation with the FAA.
+The FAA has created a network of partnerships with educational institutions to prepare students to pursue their goal of a career in aviation with the FAA.
 This effort is known as the Collegiate Training Initiative (CTI).
 Successful completion of the degree program(s) mentioned below does not guarantee employment with the FAA, however interested graduates should apply for FAA positions through USAJOBS.

 Technical Operations — Collegiate Training Initiative (TO-CTI)